 In a case released from the Court of Appeal on Wednesday this week, a couple married for three years and lived a “New Age lifestyle”, with neither assets nor income to their name.
 When their Decree Absolute came through, neither party had a bean.
 Nineteen years later, the former husband, Mr Vince, had come up with an excellent business idea, as a result of building a wind turbine to generate power for his caravan. £90 million turnover later and his former wife, Mrs Wyatt, was knocking on the door of the High Court, asking for a £125,000 fighting fund, which they agreed she should have.
 Although the case was knocked out by the Court of Appeal this week – she waited too long, she has no claim – Mr Vince could have saved himself the huge legal bills which the case will have involved by finalising the financial paperwork at the time.

 After you marry someone, your ex-spouse can claim against you, and you can claim against your ex-spouse, until those rights are dismissed by the court.
 Whilst the court may agree that your ex-spouse is not entitled to a share of your assets or income, you are going to be paying your lawyer to argue that point for you.
 So once you get your Decree Absolute, make sure that the court receives a clean break consent order from your lawyers, dismissing your claims against each other, or setting out the financial deal you have agreed upon.
 It may be tempting to leave things to fate, and hope everything works out, but that could be the most expensive decision you ever make.
-Who knows what the future holds?Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+Who knows what the future holds?Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.